Expedia (EXPE)

 Expedia (NASDAQ:EXPE) competes with a range of online travel companies such as Booking Holdings (NASDAQ:BKNG), Airbnb (NASDAQ:ABNB), TripAdvisor (NASDAQ:TRIP), Trivago (NASDAQ:TRIV) and Alphabet (NASDAQ:GOOG.L).

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a deceleration versus the last three years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
-At least the company is tracking well in other measures of financial health.
+Looking further ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, a deceleration versus the last three years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 6. Room Nights Booked